sonic-net/SONiC/doc/voq/lag_hld.md

 .
 .
 ```
 They key to the table is the alias of the LAG.
-Since this is used to refer LAGs across the chassis system, this name is unique across the chassis.
+This name is unique within asic SONiC instance.
 The alias must be an acceptable string for teamd device creation in the kernel and must start with **PortChannel**.

 ### 4.2 APPL_DB